 A hashtag can look like many things.
 It can #be #extremely #annoying #and #extended.
-Worn out and beaten down to the point that it loses its initial meaning #blessed #goals.
-Grow so violently that it leaks into everyday conversation #sorrynotsorry.
+It can be worn out and beaten down to the point that it loses its initial meaning #blessed.
+It can grow so violently that it leaks into everyday conversation #sorrynotsorry.
 And somewhere inside all that rubble, it can be used to make a palpable difference in your marketing efforts.

 These snappy clauses were born on Twitter and have since expanded to nearly every social media outlet.
 They’ve gained so much popularity that they’ve actually managed to override the pound sign when describing the four-lined symbol in common conversation.